COVESA/ifex/README.md

 ...for the the *Interface Exchange framework (IFEX)*.

-IFEX is a general interface description and transformation technology which started in the Vehicle Service Catalog (VSC) project.
-The technology (IFEX) is now developed under a separate name to better describe its purpose and that it is widely and generally applicable.
-(This repository was previously named _vsc-tools_)
+IFEX is a general interface description and transformation technology to integrate/unify/translate different IDLs, and provide tools and methods to facilitate system integration using popular IPC/RPC protocols, and a variety of deployment technologies.

+In addition, IFEX defines a Interface Model (and its associated YAML syntax = IDL), which can be _optionally_ used as a one-and-all source format for interface definitions.
+The flexible core model together with the strong _Composable Layers_ design makes it a strong candidate for being the most capable interface description approach available.
+However, using the translation tools does not in itself require accepting the IFEX "IDL" as the unifying format.

+## Documentation

 Please refer to the [documentation](https://covesa.github.io/ifex) for more information.